GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/2_SPAdes.md

 - ```--careful``` is a flag for illumina reads that minimizes number of mismatches and short indels in the final contigs.
 Also runs MismatchCorrector – a post processing tool, which uses BWA tool (comes with SPAdes).
 This option is recommended only for assembly of small genomes
 - ```-o [file]``` is the output directory.
 We named it "spades"

+##### Other things to note
+SPAdes will use multiple values for k-mer size and combines the resultant graphs.
+These sizes are automatically selected using maximum read length but can also be set using the flag ```-k <int,int,...>```.
+For our data, because this maximum read length is 150, the default k-mer values are set to 21, 33, 55 and 77.

 ### Understanding the SPAdes Output
-SPAdes creates its own directory in your current directory.
+SPAdes creates its own directory "spades" in your current directory.
 There are many outputs that are created and we have listed them below
 ```
 assembly_graph.fastg
 assembly_graph_with_scaffolds.gfa